ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/alphabet.md

 a certain start number through an end number (non-inclusive), there's a great and easy way to do this with for-loops.
 It looks like this:

-If you want to loop from 0 through 10:
+If you want to loop from 0 to (but not including) 10:

 ```python
 for i in range(0, 10) :